CBIIT/bento-docs/source/configuration/case-detail-page.md

-## The Case Detail Page "Associated Files" and "Associated Samples" Tables
+## The Case Details page tables: "Associated Files" and "Associated Samples"

-The Case Detail Page has tables can be used to display case-level information such as the files and samples that belong to a case.
+The Case Details page has tables can be used to display case-level information such as the files and samples that belong to a case.

-### Configuring the "Associated Files" and/or "Associated Samples" Tables
+### Configuring the "Associated Files" and/or "Associated Samples" tables

 1. Open `$(src)/bento-frontend/src/bento/caseDetailData.js`.
 2. The configuration for "Associated Files" is in `table1` and "Associated Samples" is in `table2`.
-  * The `display` field is set to true, by default. *Set this field to false if you do not wish to display a table in the Case Detail Page*.
+  * The `display` field is set to true, by default. *Set this field to false to disable the table in the Case Details page*.
-  * Set the field `title` to the the title of your table.
+  * Set the field `title` to the the title of the table.
-  * Set the field `dataField` to the name of the GraphQL API query being used to return data for the Case Detail Page. *Note: This query should match the GraphQL API query in `GET_CASE_DETAIL_DATA_QUERY`*.
+  * Set the field `dataField` to the name of the GraphQL API query being used to return data for the Case Details page. *Note: This query should match the GraphQL API query in `GET_CASE_DETAIL_DATA_QUERY`*.
-  * Set the field `defaultSortField` to the name of the query field that will be used to sort the Case Detail Page Table.
-Note: this query field should be displayed as one of the columns in the Case Detail Page Table.
+  * Set the field `defaultSortField` to the name of the query field that will be used to sort the Case Details page table.
+Note: this query field should be displayed as one of the columns in the Case Details page table.
-  * Set the field `defaultSortDirection` to the sort order of your choice.
+  * Set the field `defaultSortDirection` to the sort order to be displayed.
 Valid values are 'asc' (ascending) and 'desc' (descending).
-  * Add your GraphQL API query to `GET_CASE_DETAIL_DATA_QUERY`.
+  * Add the GraphQL API query to `GET_CASE_DETAIL_DATA_QUERY`.
 3. Example:

 ```javascript